LibraryBeales/Web-Scraping/index.md

 4. Save that content to a file.

 <a href="https://constellate.org/lab?repo=https%3A%2F%2Fgithub.com%2FLibraryBeales%2FWeb-Scraping&filepath=template.ipynb" target="_blank">![A constellate launch button](https://constellate.org/images/constellate-badge.svg)</a>
+To use Constellate you will have to create a JSTOR login that is separate from your case login.
+Instructions for that are here:  <a href="#">LINK</a>
 ## Project #2: Exploring and Analyzing Data from Web Scraping

-This second project will explore the data we have saved from the first project.
+Normally, in a web scraping project, you are

-1. Send a request to a web server.
-2. Check for a response.
+1. Send a request to a web server and check for a response.
-3. View the content of that response.
+2. Use
+3.
 4. Save that content to a file.

 [![Launch in Constellate badge](https://constellate.org/images/constellate-badge.svg)](https://constellate.org/lab?repo=https%3A%2F%2Fgithub.com%2FLibraryBeales%2FWeb-Scraping)